Michigan Technological University: Campus

 The Michigan Tech Trails, commonly referred to as Tech Trails, is a year-round trail system owned by Michigan Tech.
 It originally started as a simple path through the woods until 2001, when Michigan Tech implemented a plan to develop the trails as a way to secure funding for the Michigan Tech Varsity Nordic skiing program and to create facility to attract outdoor-loving students.
 The Michigan Tech College of Forest Resources and Environmental Science proposed that revenue could be generated from timber harvesting to support the team and upgrade the trails.
 The university's cross country ski trail system is located near the Student Development Complex in the Michigan Tech Recreational Forest.
 It includes 33 km of groomed cross country ski trails (both classic and skate sections) and 11.7 km of groomed snowshoe/bike trails.
 7.5 km of the trail is lighted.
 The Tech Trails are nationally recognized for the quality of skiing, consistency of grooming and variety of terrain.
 The trail system, with the help of hundreds of volunteers, hosted the US Junior National Championships, U.S. Senior National championships, and the 2023 US Cross Country Ski Championships along with regional races.
 With Houghton's average snowfall of 218 inches, the season usually opens in early December and continues into April.
 Students ski free; community members can purchase a pass.

-The Ford Center is a historical village that once owned and operated as a sawmill by Henry Ford located 40 miles south of Michigan Tech's main campus in Alberta, Michigan.
+The Ford Center is a historical village that once owned and operated as a sawmill by Henry Ford, located 40 miles south of Michigan Tech's main campus in Alberta.
 The Ford Motor Company donated the Ford Center to Michigan Tech in the 1950s.
 Since 1954, the Ford Center has been an outdoor and environmental education center utilized by Michigan Tech students enrolled in forestry, ecology, wildlife ecology, and natural resource management.
-Referred to as "Fall Camp" by the students, this center boasts 4906 acres of forest and wetlands where the students attend outdoor classes.
+Referred to as "Fall Camp" by the students, this center boasts 4,906 acres of forest and wetlands where the students attend outdoor classes.
 The center also contains several buildings that the students use for their dormitory, recreation and indoor classes.
 The Ford Motor Company gave Michigan Tech a grant in 1996 to turn the sawmill into a museum.
 The museum is open to the public as well as the center itself for holding conferences and reunions.